 You play as Sebastian Arise, an ATF special agent tasked with the tracking and eradication of local firearms dealers.
 One day straightforward tracking mission turns into disaster, thrusting him into the village of cannibalistic Christian cult known as “Holy Intentions”.
 Entwined in a web of intrigues between emotion-feeding daemons, Sebastian must keep his senses sharp as he travels back in 1366 A.D. to stop the things he shouldn’t stop.

-The game is a reimagining of Sacred Line Genesis, horror text adventure game for Sega Genesis / Mega Drive.
-And it’s definitely not a shooter.
+The game is a reimagining of Sacred Line Genesis, horror adventure game for Sega Genesis / Mega Drive.

 – Unpredictable, surreal and grimdark story which features two completely different storylines